 6 – Eumundi Market

 Want a day out of Noosa, why not check out the Eumundi Market?
-A half hour drive southwest of Noosa, this expansive, outdoor market happens every Wednesday (8am – 1:30pm) and Saturday (7am – 2pm) and is one of the not-to-be-missed things to do on a Noosa trip.
+A half hour drive southwest of Noosa, the expansive, outdoor Eumundi Market happens every Wednesday (8am – 1:30pm) and Saturday (7am – 2pm) and is one of the not-to-be-missed things to do on a Noosa trip.

 7 – Wine Tasting

 Love to go wine tasting?
-The Sunshine Coast has that, too!
+The Sunshine Coast has that, too.
 After you’ve filled up at the Eumundi Market, drive just a half hour North to Dingo Creek Vineyard in Traveston (or 45 minutes from Noosa).